Bipolar Disorder Hotline

 Therapy plays a key role in managing bipolar disorder and improving quality of life.
 Evidence-based approaches include cognitive behavioral therapy (CBT), interpersonal and social rhythm therapy (IPSRT), psychoeducation and family-focused therapy.
 Therapy can help you recognize early warning signs, strengthen coping skills and build healthy routines.

 Treatment plans are personalized and may change over time as your needs evolve.
-Working with a qualified mental health professional can help you create a plan that supports long-term stability.
+Working with a qualified provider can help you create a plan that supports long-term stability.

 What to Expect When You Call the Bipolar Disorder Hotline